chiara-mauri/VesSynth/README.md

 ## Installation

-1. Clone this repo
+1. Clone this repo and set it as your current working directory
 ```
 git clone https://github.com/chiara-mauri/Vessynth.git
+cd Vessynth
 ```
-2. Create a conda environment:
+2. Create and activate a conda environment:

 - Option 1: Use the provided yaml file: